mujasoft/commit_sentinel/README.md

 ## Why This Exists

-Software is being updated all the time.
-Commits are coming in fast and furious.
-This tool can provide a helpful risk assessment prior to submission.
-At the moment, it only works on the HEAD because the most recent commit is the most likely commit to break everything.
+Code changes move fast.
+Commits come in quickly and often introduce unintentional risk.
+This tool helps assess the risk of the **latest commit (HEAD)** before it gets merged.

 - Configure once — no need to modify the code
 - Simple CLI interface, CI/CD-ready